 The online Bachelor’s in Communication features the ability to customize your degree based on your area of interest.

-The Applied Digital Media Track focuses on the understanding of media, culture, and society as well as their interrelationships.
-In the required courses, students explore theories and research dealing with the social and psychological effects of media and learn how to conduct research.
-In the foundation courses, students take courses in media theory; media skills; and applied areas of media studies, such as advertising and health communication.
-The track also includes multiple electives to customize the program to students’ specific interests.
-By focusing on research, theory, and practice, graduates from this track can go on to work in the media industry or user experience firms, with government or international agencies, or continue their education in graduate school.
+Applied Digital Media Studies focuses on the understanding of media, culture, and society as well as their interrelationships.
+In the required courses, you will explore theories and research dealing with the social and psychological effects of media and learn how to conduct research.
+You will gain an understanding of relevant media theories, develop important media skills, and apply what you have learned to specific areas of media studies, such as advertising and health communication.
+Exciting electives allow you to customize the program to your specific interests.
+By focusing on research, theory, and practice, the Applied Digital Media Studies track will prepare you to work in a variety of sectors and professions, including in the media industry as a content developer, consultant, or as part of a marketing team; with user experience firms as a researcher; and with government or international agencies, among many others.
+The track is also a perfect stepping stone for those who want to continue their education in graduate school.

 Media & Cultural Studies

-The media contributes a lot to both how we communicate and how we perceive communications in the modern world.
-The Media & Cultural Studies pathway examines how a broad range of communication technologies impact our cultural, personal, and professional lives.
+The media play a powerful role in how we communicate and how we perceive communication in a digital environment.
+The Media & Cultural Studies pathway examines how a broad range of communication technologies impact your cultural, personal, and professional lives.
 Whether you’re interested in a career in a media-related field or you want to learn how to be a more critical media consumer, this pathway will help you get there.
-We’ll examine media from contexts including public relations, advertising, politics and public advocacy, among others.
+While broadcast television, radio and print remain a key part of our media landscape, new media such as mobile telephony, video games, and Web-based platforms (blogs, social networking sites, podcasts, Wikis) offer new and exciting areas of study across contexts such public relations, advertising, political communication, and public advocacy.